-And in fact, I think its a great goal to set for a first half marathon (if you have some running experience).
+And in fact, I think its a great goal for runners to set for a first half marathon (if you have some running experience).

-How Many Finish a Half-marathon Under 2 Hours?
+How Many Runners Finish a Half Marathon in Sub 2 Hours?

 For the same race, approximately 7,895 woman completed the half marathon.
 Of those finishers, 1,193 crossed the line in under 2 hours.
 This equates to about 15% of women finishing the half marathon under 2 hours and 85% finishing over 2 hours.